celestiaorg/docs/nodes/consensus-node.md

 for information on which ports are required to be open on your machine.
 :::

-## Optional: Setting up a validator
+## Optional: Set up a validator

-### Setting up a Celestia validator node

 Validator nodes allow you to participate in consensus in the Celestia network.
+Validators have multiple responsibilities, including:

+1. Running the latest recommended version of software
+1. Maintaining high uptime
+1. Participating in on-chain governance

+Validators are recommended (but not required) to run additional software to support Celestia:

+1. A bridge node
+1. A Blobstream orchestrator

 ![validator node](/img/nodes/validator.png)

-#### Validator hardware requirements
+### Validator hardware requirements

 The following hardware minimum requirements are recommended for running a validator node: